-Looking for a different side of Japan?
+Looking for a different side of all other Japan tours?
 Welcome to Kyushu, the third largest of Japan's main islands.
 On this trip, you'll learn about Nagasaki's role in the country's history of isolation, walk through the eerie streets of Gunkanjima, and admire the resilience of Kumamoto as it bounces back from the 2016 earthquake.
 This tailor-made itinerary showcases the best of Fukuoka, Nagasaki, Kagoshima, Yakushima, and more.
 Stunning natural wonders await in beautiful Takachiho Gorge, the oft-smoking Sakurajima volcano off the coast of Kagoshima, and UNESCO World Heritage Yakushima renowned for its ancient sugi (cedar) and mystical moss covered paths.
 This journey distills the finest Kyushu has to offer so you can make the most of your time on this enchanting island.

 A private car and driver will be waiting for you on arrival at Fukuoka Airport to take you to your hotel.
 Journey time is around 20 minutes.
 (This service is on a private basis.)

 We have also included the rental of a mobile WiFi device for you, which will be delivered to your first hotel.
 This means that you can enjoy the ease and comfort of having WiFi on the move and at all of your accommodations, which will make it a breeze to stay in touch with friends or browse the internet on your smartphone or laptop!
 The wi-fi can be shared with up to 10 devices.
 We have also included full insurance for you, in case of any loss or damage.
 At the end of your stay, you will simply return the device in the pre-paid envelope provided.
 The internet provider for your WiFi device is AU.
 This has wide coverage across Japan, including most small islands and rural areas.
 There is unlimited data usage.